Chapter 1: Scriptural and Logical Interpretation of the Bible

 I feel God chose choose to let the ancient Hebrew's fictional oral traditions to be part of the early Bible, so as the demonstrate that they were human like all the rest of the cultures in the world with their oral traditions (which where most numerous).
 But when world history progressed to a certain point God choose to step in and began to speak to mankind, first through the Hebrews (starting with Abraham), then though his son Jesus Christ when the proper time came.
 Likewise there is reason to suspect that God allowed men to speak on their own accord, without divine inspiration or revelation in parts of the Bible.
 For one thing this helps create contrast between men’s partial understanding and Gods full understanding, making God's teachings clearer this way.

 So it's really that God would expect us to just use COMMON SENSE in interpreting the Bible.
 So logically one should look at all the miracles and unbelievable parts of the Bible and test them by evidence.
 Is there evidence they were supernatural events that really happened and are they in a context of being miracles from God.
 If not then are they fables, and there is nothing wrong with fables, fables are a perfectly useful way God could choose to teach ideas and moral truth.
 The stories in the early part of Genesis are just that, fables with no evidence to back them up, and they often contradict themselves and common sense.
 They are isolated from the rest of the Bible in style and context.
 I believe they are not literal from God, rather it was God's INTENT to basically allow the early Hebrews to express their culture and ideas SO AS to show the thinking that this culture was having at the time God began to engage mankind directly.
 This was first though the relationship with Israel only, and all the REAL miracles that happened thereafter (they have evidence and proper context).
 This culminated with Jesus Christ and his REAL miracles (which have evidence and the proper context to believe them as real), though which God OPENED UP this personal relationship and teaching with ALL THE PEOPLES OF THE EARTH.
-That is not to say God did create the universe, he did, along with the seven day cycle which is part of the Ten Commandments.
+That is not to say God didn't create the universe, he did, along with the seven day cycle which is part of the Ten Commandments.
 But the creation story in Genesis is just an expression of Gods creation, we now know from science (and all logic is from God, even logic outside of the Bible) that the universe was probably created in the Big Bang, instantly, a SUPERNATURAL EVENT.
 Thereafter it evolved in many wondrous way, to Gods glory, unto this very day, as God PREDESTINED it to do.

 Whatever the reason, there is cause to think that God may have intended the Bible to be composed of both divine revelation from God through men, combined with merely human ideas also.
 I would divide the Bible this way: